contao/docs/docs/dev/reference/dca/callbacks.md

 ### `config.onsubmit`

-Executed when a back end form is submitted.
-Allows you to e.g. modify the form data before it is written to the database (used to calculate intervals in the calendar extension).
+Executed when a back end form is submitted _after_ the record has been updated in the database.
+Allows you to e.g. modify the record afterwards (used to calculate intervals in the calendar extension).

 {{% expand "Parameters" %}}
 #### Back end